-26 homestudy CE credits approved by APA.
+26 homestudy CE credits.

 The Center for Balanced Living is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Center for Balanced Living maintains responsibility for this homestudy program and its content.